-Ares Management's Responsible Investment, Community Involvement and Employee Inclusion and Diversity
+Ares Management's Responsible Investment, Community Involvement and Employee Diversity, Equity and Inclusion

 Our Manager is a subsidiary of Ares Management Corporation ("Ares Management"), a publicly traded, leading global alternative asset manager.
-In recognition of the importance of considering environmental, social and corporate governance (ESG) factors in its investment process, Ares Management has adopted an ESG Policy for the conduct of its business based on guidelines that are principally consistent with the Principles of Responsible Investment ("PRI") and Private Equity Growth Capital Council's ("PEGCC") Guidelines for Responsible Investment.
+In recognition of the importance of considering environmental, social and governance ("ESG") factors in its investment and portfolio management processes, Ares Management has a Responsible Investment policy which is based on Ares Management's adherence to the United Nations Principles for Responsible Investment (PRI) as a signatory and applies to all asset classes, industries and countries in which Ares Management invests.
+During 2020, Ares Management's Real Estate Group launched an ESG integration process to support the effort.

+Ares Management's commitment to generating a positive impact extends beyond its investment practices to its people and communities.
 Ares Management actively supports local communities and charities through firm-wide sponsorships, board positions, charitable donations and grass roots volunteerism.
 Through Ares In Motion ("AIM") program, Ares Management offers a variety of opportunities that serve its diverse communities and engage its team members in a meaningful way.